vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/advanced-features.md

 ### Explanation of Enhancing Prompt Structure

-Different structures of enhancing prompts will produce different effects.
+Different structures of the enhancing prompt will produce different effects.

 * Change the length ratio of the enhancing prefix and suffix
 * Swap the specific instructions of the enhancing prefix and suffix